shadowman357/RoboRecom/README.md

-Current Status: Beta patch is 95% project completion.
+Current Status: Beta patch is 98% project completion.
 Game is fully playable start to finish.
+98% release now contains two versions - Hard Type and Content - See descriptions on release page

 Robotrek Recombined - An SNES Game modding project